 How do I choose an optimal choice of MPI processes and worker threads for my simulations?
 The optimal choice for the numbers of MPI processes and worker threads per node depends on the data set and the number of compute nodes.
 Before running large production jobs, it is worth experimenting with these parameters to find the optimal configuration for your simulation.

-We recommend that users match the ARCHER2 NUMA architecture, with 8 NUMA regions per node and 16 cores per region, to find the optimal balance of thread and process parallelism.
-For example, the above submission script specifies 8 MPI communication processes per node and 16 worker threads per communication process which places 1 MPI process per NUMA region on each node.
+We recommend that users match the ARCHER2 NUMA architecture to find the optimal balance of thread and process parallelism.
+The NUMA levels on ARCHER2 compute nodes are: 4 cores per CCX, 8 cores per CCD, 16 cores per memory controller, 64 cores per socket.
+For example, the above submission script specifies 32 MPI communication processes per node and 4 worker threads per communication process which places 1 MPI process per CCX on each node.

 To ensure fully occupied nodes with the SMP build of NAMD and match the NUMA